Shape Constraints in Symbolic Regression using Penalized Least Squares: Experiments

 For the \vanderwaals expression, the data are reduced in a different manner.
-As mentioned above, the initial \vanderwaals data set consists of three regular grids in three phases, \ie, the gas phase, the liquid phase, and the critical phase.
-Additionally, four points at the vapor and dew line are included in the data set, where no noise is added, regardless of set the noise levels.
-For this part of the study, only the data in the liquid phase and the additional points are kept.
+As mentioned above, the initial \vanderwaals data set consists of three regular grids in three phases, \ie, the gas, the liquid, and the supercritical phase, as well as four points at the vapor and dew line, where no noise is added.
+Here, only the data in the liquid phase and the additional points are kept.
 Ten experiments are conducted with each, \SI[round-mode=places, round-precision=0]{0}{\percent} and \SI[round-mode=places, round-precision=0]{10}{\percent} noise levels.
 The results are shown in \Cref{fig:reducingdatavanderwaals}.
+None of the results show statistically significant differences.